deltachat-bot/deltachat-irc-bridge/README.md

         "password": "[password]",
         "secure": true
     },
-    "fileEndpointURL": "[url on which the file folder is served]" }
+    "fileEndpointURL": "[url on which the file folder is served]", "fileUploadNeedsVerifiedUser": true
+}
 ```
 2. run `npm i` to install the dependencies.
 If `deltachat-node` makes any problems, follow the steps at https://github.com/deltachat/deltachat-node#troubleshooting